chenpaner/Rhino-to-blender/README.md

+## The minimum supported version of Rhino 8.14.2434

 ## ~~Please go to the blender plug-in website to download the new version.[链接](https://extensions.blender.org/approval-queue/rhino-to-blender/)~~

 ## And download rename_obj_bylayer.rhp in there！

 # Link To Rhino（~~Rhino-to-blender~~)